 Does it represent good value for the price?
 What features does it come with?

-Above that is the top-of-range 2.0i-S which lists for $35,240 and has all of the Premium’s features but adds the Vision Assist package (read more about this in the safety section), leather seats, alloy pedals, auto LED headlights and daytime running lights, auto wipers, power driver’s seat and 18-inch alloy wheels.
-You want find a DVD player though as the more high end brands sport these days.
+Above that is the top-of-range 2.0i-S which lists for $35,240 and has all of the Premium’s features, but adds the 'Vision Assist' package (read more about this in the safety section), leather seats, alloy pedals, auto LED headlights and daytime running lights, auto wipers, power driver’s seat, and 18-inch alloy wheels.
+You won't find a DVD player though, as the more high end brands sport these days.

-I have to stay the new touchscreen is so much better than the previous version - this is a much more intuitive multimedia unit.
+I have to stay the new touchscreen is so much better than the previous version.
+This is a much more intuitive multimedia unit.

 Subaru doesn't factory fit a nudge bar or bull bar to the XV as an accessory.
 Did you know though, that Subaru will fit STI Enkei alloy wheels to the XV?
 They cost a mimimum of $3000 but look much better than the standard rims.